s7023369667/leetcode/README.md

 If there are some thing wrong code ,feel free to email me....since you only know my email.

-Maybe I will practice 'C++' soon before I graduate from NTNU
+Maybe I will practice 'C++' soon before I graduate from NTNU...maybe.......

-...maybe...Hope I will have more time and energy to do it!!
+                                                            ......Hope I will have more time and energy to do it!!